back to

 Some people get really good at this antenna stuff.
 You might be one of those.
 Some people are good at keeping a race car going.

 So... trivial rules of thumb.
-Look for an antenna where the feed point comes more or less to the middle of the driven element (and has a balanced to unbalanced transformer or something doing that job, or where there is a ground plane which is made of 1/4 wave radials at the longest wavelength you'll be transmitting at.
+Look for an antenna where the feed point comes more or less to the middle of the antenna (and has a balanced to unbalanced transformer or something doing that job, or where there is a ground plane which is made of 1/4 wave radials at the longest wavelength you'll be transmitting at.
 A 2m/70cm/23cm omni antenna will have 20-inch ground radials.
-If it doesn't... there is magic in there someplace.
+If it doesn't... there is magic in there someplace. (in this context, "magic" is still a synonym for "physics").

 BTW... this is not to besmirch people who really do understand this stuff.
 But...
 I lead an effort in our local club to try to keep, retain, hold onto, and to get new hams to stay in the hobby.
 Dumping serious theory at them when they are NOT asking for it, is not necessarily the ideal method of handling a question.